Johnny Doyle (Gaelic footballer)

-Johnny Doyle is a Gaelic footballer who plays for Allenwood and, formerly, at senior level for the Kildare county team.
+Johnny Doyle is a Gaelic footballer who played for Allenwood and, formerly, at senior level for the Kildare county team.

 Playing career

 Doyle has won one Agricultural Colleges All-Ireland.
 His talents are very versatile and he has won an All-Ireland Cross Country Athletic College medal and won several boxing medals.
 Doyle also more recently has taken up a managerial role with the Maynooth Sigerson first team.

 Club

 Doyle plays his club football for Allenwood and was awarded Kildare Footballer of the Year in 2004 and 2005.
 He won the Kildare Senior Football Championship with Allenwood in 2004.
 Doyle and Allenwood's form continued in 2006 with a Kildare Senior Football Championship final appearance against Moorefield.

 He did not miss a championship match for his club between his debut in 1995 and 2022 (when he had an injury) and started every championship match for his club between 2000 and 2013.